Food Service Program

 *Note: No charging will be allowed during the last two full weeks of the school year in order to allow time for all meal accounts to be brought into good standing before the end of the year.

-At the discretion of the Food Service Department, a private service fund may be established to pay for a student’s charged meals, rather than to offer the alternative lunch.
+At the discretion of the Food Service Department, a private service fund may be used to pay for a student’s charged meals, rather than to offer the alternative lunch.
 The Food Service Director will work with the family to determine a payment schedule for these meals.
+If this fund is used, students will not be able to purchase a la carte items until the fund is reimbursed.